Field marshal (Sri Lanka): Insignia of rank

 A field marshal's insignia consists of the National emblem over a crossed batons in a lotus blossom wreath.
 Field marshals are awarded a Gold-tipped baton (which they may carry on formal occasions), five stars insignia (vehicle star plate) and a personal flag.

 The Sri Lanka Army Dress Regulations, lays out the field marshal's uniform.
 It is in line with the uniform of a general officer (with underling parent regimental traditions) with a few unique variations.
 These include the gorget patches of the field marshal pattern of gold/silver oak leaf chain of two oak leave, five gold/silver stars on scarlet background with a gold/silver button; worn on Dress No 2A, 4, 5, 5A, 6, 6A, 6B, 7 and 8; and special epaulettes for Dress No 2 and 2A.

 List of field marshals

-Sarath Fonseka was the first and, to date, only Sri Lankan Army officer to be promoted to the rank.
+Field Marshals Sarath Fonseka was the first and, to date, only Sri Lankan Army officer to be promoted to the rank.
 He was promoted on 22 March 2015.